 This is a fancy word just to describe initial therapist-client contact.
 When you first contact Mainstay about services, our Intake Coordinator/Scheduler, Shelley, will get a general idea of your needs and availability.
 Based on this information you will be directed to a therapist’s caseload or our waiting list.
 If we are able to be placed on a Therapist’s caseload, Shelley will review our company’s policies and signature pages with you in our Intake Meeting.
 This meeting can be held at Mainstay’s clinic, or via video call.
 During this meeting, you can chat with Shelley about music therapy, your client, and of course, she can answer any questions you may have!
 Once we have all the paperwork needed, your Therapist will reach out to you to set up a start date and get to know your needs.

 Assessment and Treatment Planning

-During the first few weeks of services, your therapist will conduct a Comprehensive Skill and Informative Assessment (CSIA-MT) to determine the strengths and needs through musical responses in the areas of: motor skills, behavioral, sensory, cognition, independence, academics, social skills, communication, and emotional skills.
+During the first few weeks of services, your Therapist will conduct a Comprehensive Skill Informative Assessment (CSIA-MT) to determine the strengths and needs through musical responses in the areas of: motor skills, behavioral, sensory, cognition, independence, academics, social skills, communication, and emotional skills.
 Based on this assessment, a treatment plan is designed to outline individualized, functional, therapeutic, and measurable non-musical goals used to guide effective treatment intervention.